microsoft/vscode-docs/api/references/theme-color.md

 Folding:

-"`editor.foldBackground`: Background color for folded ranges.
-The color must not be opaque so as not to hide underlying decorations."
+- `editor.foldBackground`: Background color for folded ranges.
+The color must not be opaque so as not to hide underlying decorations.

 Overview ruler: